mickdee/Tableau-Snippets/README.md

 ```
 This is useful when you want a filter to apply to only a single field on a worksheet

-## PRO TIPS

-When in doubt, right-click on stuff.
-Almost everything in Tableau has parameters or sub-menus that can be set to customize formatting or other options in your view.

 #### Greens vs Blues = Continuous vs Discrete

 There is surprisingly little documentation in the interface (if any) that tells you the magic of simply understanding the difference between green and blue things.